seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 I embrace it.

 **WILLIAMS**
-How shall I know thee again?

-**KING HENRY V**
-Give me any gage of thine, and I will wear it in my
-bonnet: then, if ever thou darest acknowledge it, I
-will make it my quarrel.

-**WILLIAMS**
 Here's my glove: give me another of thine.

 **KING HENRY V**
 There.

 **WILLIAMS**
-This will I also wear in my cap: if ever thou come
+This will I wear in my cap: if ever thou come
 to me and say, after to-morrow, 'This is my glove,'
 by this hand, I will take thee a box on the ear.

 **KING HENRY V**
 If ever I live to see it, I will challenge it.

-**WILLIAMS**
-Thou darest as well be hanged.

-**KING HENRY V**
-Well.
-I will do it, though I take thee in the
-king's company.

 **WILLIAMS**
 Keep thy word: fare thee well.